devRant-Community/Community-Programming-Book/book/languages/perl/intro.md

 Perl is interpreted.
 This can be either an advantage or disadvantage, depending on your needs.
 For example, Perl has a short development cycle compared to compiled languages, but it will never reach their efficency.

 Perl is written to be practical.
-This means that it's complete, easy to use and relatively efficient
+This means that it's complete, easy to use and relatively efficient.

 Let's dive into Perl' history!